 Fascia: Overview, Anatomy, and Treatment - WebMD Fascia: A layer of connective tissue that plays an active role in the body It supports tissues and organs, lessens friction, or eases muscle tension Learn more in this guide

-Fascia Tissue Function - Cleveland Clinic Your fascia is a sheath of stringy connective tissue that surrounds every structure in your body It provides support to your organs, muscles, tendons, ligaments, tissues, nerves, joints and bones
+Fascia Tissue Function - Cleveland Clinic Fascia is a sheath of stringy connective tissue that surrounds every part of your body It provides support to your muscles, tendons, ligaments, tissues, organs, nerves, joints and bones